White Paper on Light Sterile Neutrino Searches and Related Phenomenology: Interpretations of the Anomalies

 \section{Interpretations of the Anomalies}

-While seemingly compatible when presented within the empirical picture of two-neutrino oscillations, the experimental anomalies discussed above may or may not be connected through the same BSM physics as their underlying source.
-In what follows, we describe three different types of resolutions that have been put forth in the literature, including those that can explain some---but not necessarily all---of the anomalies.
+In this section, we discuss the theoretical interpretations of the experimental anomalies discussed above.
+While seemingly compatible when presented within the empirical picture of two-neutrino oscillations, the underlying source of the anomalies may or may not be connected.
+In what follows, we describe three different categories of resolutions put forth in the literature, including those that can explain some---but not necessarily all---of the anomalies.